 GHT India Treks

-The variety of cultures and landscapes is staggering in the Indian Himalaya, so it’s no surprise that the GHT India Treks offer an amazing selection of easy to very challenging treks that could keep you busy for years!
+The variety of cultures and sacred landscapes is staggering in the Indian Himalaya!
+So, it’s no surprise that our GHT India Treks offer an amazing selection of easy to very challenging treks that could keep you busy for years!

-This website describes three main GHT India Treks regions to explore; in the far northeast is Arunachal Pradesh, which is the remotest corner of the entire Great Himalaya Range.
-Between Bhutan and Nepal is the former kingdom of Sikkim where a profusion of wildflowers, butterflies and stunning scenery could inspire you for a lifetime (as it did me).
+There are three main GHT India Treks regions to explore.
+In the far northeast, is Arunachal Pradesh, which is the remotest corner of the entire Great Himalaya Range.
+Between Bhutan and Nepal is the former kingdom of Sikkim where a profusion of wildflowers, butterflies and stunning scenery could inspire you for a lifetime.
 The northwest states of Uttarakhand, Himachal Pradesh, Jammu and Kashmir and Ladakh form the largest and most accessible area of the Himalaya and accordingly, are very popular with domestic and international tourists.

 GHT India Treks – A Word Of Caution